Weak cosmic censorship conjecture for the novel $4D$ charged Einstein-Gauss-Bonnet black hole with test scalar field and particle: Introduction

+The weak cosmic censorship conjecture has become one of the cornerstones of black hole physics, and it has deep connection with the laws of black hole thermodynamics.
+The conjecture might be proved to be true, but the gedanken experiment can help us to understand it better and bring new insight on the relation between the weak cosmic censorship conjecture and the laws of black hole thermodynamics.
+Besides, it is also important to explore what is it that makes the conjecture to be true.
+On the other hand, if the final result proves that the weak cosmic censorship conjecture can indeed be violated, this might provide us the possibility to access regions of high curvature and provide us observable information to build a consistent theory of quantum gravity \cite{LiBa13}.

+Recent researches of weak cosmic censorship conjecture in extended phase space have attracted a lot of attention, but also aroused controversy.
+The disagreement primarily focuses on the following point \cite{Gwak:2017kkt}: when a particle with energy $E$ is dropped into a black hole in AdS space, the internal energy of the black hole $U\equiv M-PV$ increases by the particle energy, i.e., after absorption of the particle, the internal energy of the black hole is $U'=U+E$ instead of enthalpy $M'=M+E$.
+The crucial flaw of this viewpoint is that it would lead to the violation of the second law of black hole thermodynamics.
+The viewpoint was opposed by Page et al..
+They argued that when a particle is dropped into a black hole, it is the enthalpy that increases by the particle energy instead of the internal energy \cite{HuOP19}.
+The argument of Page et al. preserves the second law of black hole thermodynamics naturally.

-In this paper, we investigate the possibility of destroying the horizon of a $4D$ novel charged EGB black hole by the scattering of a massive charged scalar field and a charged test particle, respectively.
+In this paper, we investigate the weak cosmic censorship conjecture of a novel $4D$ charged EGB black hole by the scattering of a massive charged scalar field and a charged test particle in the normal phase space, respectively.
 For scattering of a charged scalar field, our result suggests that both the extremal and near-extremal charged EGB black holes cannot be overcharged.
 For test particle injection, the study suggests that to first order an extremal $4D$ charged EGB black hole cannot be overcharged and a near-extremal black hole can be destroyed.
 However, to second order the validity of the weak cosmic censorship conjecture depends on the value of the Gauss-Bonnet coupling constant.
-By checking the validity of the weak cosmic censorship conjecture, we can get constraints on the Gauss-Bonnet coupling constant from the validity of the weak cosmic censorship conjecture.